GeoTecINIT/OpenData4OpenCities/Call for Papers/Submitions (Call for Papers)/README.md

-# To submmit you paper, please attach it in this folder once you have clone this repo.
+# To submmit the manuscript of your work, please enclosed here, in this folder once you have clone this repo.

+Do not forget follow the template, suggested in the up level folder.

 ## Questions, comments.